 Dr Carol Bohmer

 Dr Carol Bohmer is a Teaching Fellow in the Department, teaching an option module on Migration, Conflict and Policy.
-She has taught in the US and Europe, and for the last decade has been Visiting Associate Professor at Dartmouth College, Hanover NH, USA where she is now Visiting Scholar in the Department of Government.
+She has taught in the US and Europe, and for the last decade was Visiting Associate Professor at Dartmouth College, Hanover NH, USA where she is now Visiting Scholar in the Department of Government.

 Recent Books and Publications

 Rejecting Refugees: Asylum in the US and the UK in the 21st Century, with Amy Shuman (New York, NY: Routledge, 2007).

 The Wages of Seeking Help: Sexual Exploitation by Professionals (Westport, CT: Praeger Press, 2000).

 “The Politics of Invisibility and the Stigmatized Vernacular: The Case Political Asylum Seekers” with Amy Shuman Journal of the Folklore Institute, forthcoming.